TheRobotStudio/V1.0-Dexhand/README.md

 # Dexhand

-The final stl files as used for the CES demonstration prototype are now uploaded in the post CES 2023 folder though the tendon routing was still done by hand using polymorph modelling plastic.
+As a naming convention the forearm parts consist of a bulk, a split, inserts and shells.

+The bulk is typically the larger of the forearm prints and houses the servos and other components.

+The split is typically smaller and is effectively a lid though may also incorporate structural supports for components and other print inserts inside the forearm.

+Inserts are detachable pieces necessary to assemble pieces inside the structure beneath other components.

+Shells are thin coverings that cover over openings in the main structure.

+Print all the files in the Post CES 2023 folder to make the forearm.
+The battery cover is optional and in practice the bulk shell seals all the components adequately if well printed.

-Replace the Bulk and Split files in Version 18c - all other parts are test printed.
-Some minor updates still required to finalise the tendon routing in the hand.
+Some minor updates still required to finalise the tendon routing in the forearm and hand.

-There are two main forearm structure files, Bulk and Split and additionally two shells, one to cover the servos in the palm and one to cover the outside of the forearm and seal over the electronics and battery compartment.
+There are two main forearm structure files, Bulk and Split and additionally two shells, one to cover the servos in the palm and a pair to cover the outside of the forearm and seal over the electronics and battery compartment.

-The forearm shell clips over the Bulk forearm print and requires the Forearm_Duplex_Wrist_18i_Split_a print for clearance.

-This version of the Split print also has mounting holes for the battery springs and an external hole to mount a 16mm latching push button switch to turn the hand on and off.
+The Split print has mounting holes for the battery springs and an external hole to mount a 16mm latching push button switch to turn the hand on and off.

-As the thin shell can be difficult to print there is also an alternative battery cover with screw hole and front clip added.
-This screw hole aligns with one of the corner holes in the dc-dc converter so can be used to secure both the cover and the converter at the same time.
-The Bulk structure does not have the hole included so this will need to be added manually during assembly.

 To download the stl files click the green button above on the right to drop down the Code menu.
 At the bottom click Download Zip.

-The hand is made entirely by 3dprinting with additional total cost of components required for the hand starting at around $300 USD.
+The hand is made entirely by 3dprinting with additional total cost of components required for the hand around $300 USD.

 The cad for the arm and hand is freely and publically available down to a parasolid level at: